Chad-Mowbray/JWT-Auth/README.md

 Next we have "scope".
 This is where the token bearer's permissions are stored.
 It answers the authorization question, "What am I allowed to do?".
 In this case, the token bearer is allowed to make GET requests to "secretpage".

 I suppose that's enough about the payload for now.
-Let's make one!
+Let's try and make one!

 We start with our payload: